mykeura/Minimalist-Diana-Yin/README.md

 # Minimalist Diana Yin 🌙

 The official Minimalist Diana Yin theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Diana Yin, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Diana Yin, creating a serene and focused browsing experience.

 ![Minimalist Diana Yin Theme Preview](images/preview.png)